-- a.
+a.
 All payments made to affected employees under the Severance Option shall be reduced by such amounts as are required to be withheld with respect thereto under all federal, state and local tax laws and regulations and any other applicable laws and regulations.
-In addition, the severance payment made pursuant to Section 3 of this Severance Option shall not be considered as part of salary or wages for the purposes of determining State and member pension contributions and for the purposes of computing all benefits administered by the New York State Employees Retirement System. - b.
-All payments made to affected employees under this Severance Option are considered to be one-time payments and shall not be pensionable.
-Each affected employee must execute a Severance Agreement (attached hereto) prior to separation from State service in order to be eligible to receive said payment.
+In addition, the severance payment made pursuant to Section 3 of this Severance Option shall not be considered as part of salary or wages for the purposes of determining State and member pension contributions and for the purposes of computing all benefits administered by the New York State Employees Retirement System.